AlexanderCanonVillalba/backendDevTest/devtest/readme.md

 aspects.

 ### How to execute the app with docker?
-The app can be build in two different ways, at the same time that you run grafana, simulado and influxdb or only running the app alone.
+The app can be build in two different ways, at the same time that you run grafana, simulado and influxdb java-app or only running the app alone.

 If you want to run the app at the same time that the other containers, you should add a new parameter:
 ```
-docker compose up -d simulado influxdb grafana
+docker compose up -d simulado influxdb grafana java-app
 ```
 ### How to execute the app without docker?
 There is another option to execute the application without using docker.
 The steps to execute it, are only two: